Portrait of Dr. Tricia Burke

 Teaching Interests

-My scholarship shapes my teaching perspective and contributes to my passion for and dedication to teaching the fantastic students at Texas State.
 My teaching philosophy is fairly simple: I aspire to be the kind of teacher from whom I would want to learn.
-I try to be organized, open-minded, and responsive.
+I try to be organized, open-minded, and responsive, while maintaining a balance of challenge and support.
 I often seek and integrate student feedback into my teaching, which helps me understand my students’ perspectives and enables my growth as an instructor.
-I believe that effective teaching centers on connection: connecting to students; connecting ideas; and connecting material to personal, professional, and community experiences.
+I believe that effective teaching centers on connection: connecting to students; connecting ideas; and connecting material to lived experiences and the community.